hhu94/.vim/README.md

 # .vim
-This is my Vim configuration.
+This is my Vim configuration for Unix systems.
 Plugins managed by Vundle.

 ## Included Plugins
 * Vundle